simone3c/AMTracker/README.md

 # AMTracker

-ESP32-based project to visualize subway trains in Genoa, Italy in realtime based on real schedules provided by the local transport agency (AMT).
+ESP32-based project to visualize subway trains in Genoa, Italy in realtime based on real schedules provided by the local transport agency.

 ## Description